Cyrus-Santiago/C.A.N.G.-Phys-Sim/README.md

 ## How to Install:

-First, you will need glfw-x11 installed in your /bin directory.
-This may be done by doing `sudo pamac install glfw-x11` or `sudo apt install xorg-dev libglfw3` depnding on your package manager
+-First, you will need glfw-x11 installed in your /bin directory.
+This may be done by doing `sudo pamac install glfw-x11` or `sudo apt install xorg-dev libglfw3` depnding on your package manager. <br/>
+-To build the program, type `make`, and type `make clean` to remove object files. <br/>
+-After making, type `./bin/main` from the MAIN DIRECTORY (Important!)

 ## Attributions: